nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 6. The rest can be left as defaults, so you can simply select `Create build project`.

-7. To set up the permissions, navigate to IAM and locate the role that was just created for the CodeBuild project, and then locate the policy.
-You will need to check that it has the necessary permissions.
-The permissions we are using are more broad than they need to be, but keeping it broad will simplify the process for you so can focus on the deployment.
+7. To set up the permissions, select `Build Details` for your new CodeBuild project, and then scroll down and click on the Service Role.
+Now click `Attach Policies`.
+Add the following Policies:

   * AmazonS3FullAccess - so it can access both the S3 bucket for codebuild artifacts
   * AWSCloudFormationFullAccess - so it can run your cloudformation template